Kirby-H/star-data/README.md

 - notebook.html: User can add notes to stars for later reference.
 - load.html: User can load new databases into "catalogue" and "habitable" tables.
 - error.html: Shows when an error occurs during operation.

+#### Calculate Distance
+Use the drop-down menus to select a star.
+The catalogue selection can be changed using the radio buttons.
+The default year for calculations is 2000 (the epoch of the data in the AT-HYG database) but this can be updated in the text input.
+Negative year values are BC.

+#### See Star Data
+Use the drop-down menu to select a star.
+The catalogue selection can be changed using the radio buttons.
+Use the text input to provide a range in parsecs for nearby stars.

+Once the star data has loaded, the option to update notes on the star is available in the "notes" section by clicking the button.

+#### Notebook
+Update the notes in the text box and click the button to submit changes.

+#### Update Database
+The [AT-HYG stellar database](https://codeberg.org/astronexus/athyg.git) is over 400MB when decompressed, which is too large to include as a single file on GitHub even when compressed.
+This project as supplied includes a smaller subset of the database.

+This smaller subset can be replaced either with the full AT-HYG or any of the subsets that use the same schema, available under "data" at the link above.

+To update the table data:
+- Download the appropriate csv file.
+- Replace the csv file in the stardata\table_data\catalogue or stardata\table_data\habitable folder with the new csv file.
+- Navigate to the "Update Database" page.
+- Select the option to update.

+This should automatically drop the existing table and load the csv as a table in its place.

 ## Back End
 Python was used due to the large range of modules and frameworks available to support the interactions with databases, webpages, and mathematical calculations.